linx-software/docx-populate-placeholders/README.md

 # Populating a DOCX with placeholder text

 ## Description
-The provided sample achieves the task of replacing placeholder text within a `.docx` file.
+Replace placeholder text in a `.docx` file.

 ## Installation